We don't have any money saved for our kids' college education. They're 15 and 17, and they think that we do.

 Hopefully this site allow me to see if I am the only one with out-of-control spending and huge debt, or if I am just one of the masses.
 And fulfill my Postsecret-like voyeuristic financial curiosity.

-My husband, Ben Bucks, runs this site with me.
+My husband, Danny Bucks, runs this site with me.
 He breaks out into a cold sweat during Suze Orman's "Can I Afford It?" segment of her show.
 He hates late fees and hopes Santa will bring him a flat screen t.v. this year.
+I would prefer cash money.